Richard Browne (aka 'Badger')

 Riding Coach (South Africa)

 When I started riding 12 years ago I had heard of Keith Code and The California Superbike School.
 It was my dream to be able to do the School and when Andy Ibbott and the team came to South Africa I jumped at the opportunity and eventually completed all 4 levels.
 I was approached with the offer to try out as a Coach, and in 2006 after much study and a gruelling GRILLING by Andy and Johnny, I passed - contrary to belief, becoming accepted as a Coach is when the hard work and study begins.
 Completing all levels of the California Superbike School has made a huge improvement to my riding - studying to become a Coach has helped me immensely to improve my coaching and riding skills as well as understanding the technology regarding cornering.
-From dreaming of doing the California Superbike School to actually becoming a Coach, I am now in the place I want to be and enjoying the hard work that encompasses being a CSS Coach.
+From dreaming of doing the California Superbike School to actually becoming a Coach, I am now in the place I want to be and enjoying

 Steve Leitch (aka 'Beano')

 Why Beano?
-In the real world I counted beans, i.e. I was Finance Director for the company but am now the Managing Director.
+In the real world I counted beans, i.e. I was Finance Director for the company but am now the F&A and Overseas Development Director.
 But let’s forget the boring day job.
 What do I love about CSS; the fact that it’s the best training organisation in the world, bar none.
 The coaches and staff are just the best from every view point.
 I’ve been involved since 2002 and as each year has progressed I have become more and more proud of what we do.
 So, what do I do at the Schools?
 I get let out from behind my grey desk to liaise with the students and make sure their day is the best we can create.
 I don’t ride (yet) so don’t ask me anything too technical, however ask me about what we do and sell and I’ll spout on for hours!
 That’s enough about me – I’ll get back to my grey desk now...

 Peter Boon (aka 'Pinky')